-- We will continue to work in partnership with key stakeholders including; health, education, Police, Greater Manchester Violence Reduction Unit, safeguarding, criminal justice services, voluntary and community groups and communities to reduce serious violence and develop an attitudinal change where violence is not acceptable. - We will develop our partnership with prisons to improve information sharing and intelligence to support perpetrators of serious violence whilst in custody and upon their release back into the community

-We will work with our partners in children's and adult social care to improve support for those transitioning from childhood to adulthood to ensure existing support networks do not disappear.
+- We will continue to work in partnership with key stakeholders, including Health, Education, the police, Greater Manchester Violence Reduction Unit, Safeguarding, criminal justice services, voluntary and community groups, and communities to reduce serious violence and develop an attitudinal change where violence is not acceptable. - We will develop our partnership with prisons to improve information-sharing and intelligence to support perpetrators of serious violence while in custody and upon their release back into the community. - We will work with our partners in Children's and Adult Social Care to improve support for those transitioning from childhood to adulthood, to ensure existing support networks do not disappear.

-Trauma informed approach
+Trauma-informed approach

-- We will continue to develop a trauma informed workforce across the partnership increasing awareness and improving our responses to individuals who have suffered adverse childhood experiences. - We will work with perpetrators and victims of serious violence taking a whole familial approach ensuring that we provide support to the families of those affected by serious violence.
+- We will continue to develop a trauma-informed workforce across the partnership, increasing awareness and improving our responses to individuals who have suffered adverse childhood experiences. - We will work with perpetrators and victims of serious violence, taking a whole-family approach to ensure that we provide support for the families of those affected by serious violence.

-Measures of Success
+Measures of success

 Key to the successful implementation of this strategy is ensuring that we connect the strategic priorities and principles with operational staff across the partnership.
-This will assist in embedding a coordinated and effective approach to reducing incidents of serious violence.
+This will assist in embedding a co-ordinated and effective approach to reduce incidents of serious violence.

-In order to comply with the forthcoming Serious Violence Duty this strategy will be reviewed on an annual basis.
+In order to comply with the Serious Violence Duty, this strategy will be reviewed on an annual basis.
 This will enable us to respond to any emerging trends or patterns relating to serious violence and confirm that our response remains effective.

-We will measure the effectiveness of our response by embedding a performance framework focusing on the following areas: -
+We will measure the effectiveness of our response by embedding a performance framework focusing on the following areas:

-- Harm Reduction we will monitor data related to rates of serious violent offences and homicides. - Communities we will consistently seek the views of young people to understand how safe, supported, respected and hopeful they feel in our communities. - Safety Perception survey we will continue to seek views of how safe people feel through the Greater Manchester Combined Authority's Safety Perceptions Survey. - Delivery against our commitments we will review and report back on how we have delivered our commitments contained within this strategy.
+- Harm reduction we will monitor data related to rates of serious violent offences and homicides. - Communities we will consistently seek the views of young people to understand how safe, supported, respected and hopeful they feel in our communities. - Safety perception we will continue to seek people's views of how safe they feel through the Greater Manchester Combined Authority's Safety Perceptions Survey. - Delivery of our commitments we will review and report back on how we have delivered our commitments contained within this strategy.